VarshiniPS/On-demand-carwash/README.md

 2.Each microservice stores its own persistent data using Mongodb.

-3.Implemented five microservices namely admin,customer,washer,order and payment.
+3.Implemented five microservices namely:

+* admin.
+* customer.
+* washer.
+* order.
+* payment.

 # Getting Started
 You'll need Git and Node.js (which comes with npm) installed on your computer.